If you understood the title of this article we figured we might as well just cut to the chase…

 What does this GA4 shift mean?

 - Starting July 1st, 2023 all Universal Google Analytics accounts will stop pulling in new data from your website.

-- Legacy data in Universal Google Analytics Accounts will be available until the end of 2022 – at least 6 months after it stops recording data, based on recent announcements (Universal Analytics will be going away).
+- Legacy data in Universal Google Analytics Accounts will be available until the end of 2023 – at least 6 months after it stops recording data, based on recent announcements (Universal Analytics will be going away).

 - Google Analytics is forcing a complete migration of older Universal Analytics to the newer GA4 tool.